Men and women of fame

 - Ronald David Laing (1927-1989) noted for his work on mental illness and psychosis, studied and worked at the University.

-- John Brown (b 1947) is Regius Professor of Astronomy and Astronomer Royal for Scotland.
+- John Campbell Brown (1947 - 2019) was Regius Professor of Astronomy and 10th Astronomer Royal for Scotland.
+In 2016 he was awarded OBE for his promotion of astronomy and science education.

 - Professor Jocelyn Bell Burnell (b 1943) astrophysicist who helped discover radio pulsars, studied at the University.